narekboghozian/test/README.md

 ``Here is some code using double backticks\ with a new line``

-`Here is some code with one backtick`
+`Here is some code with one backtick\ and a new line`

 Temporibus autem quibusdam et aut officiis debitis aut rerum necessitatibus saepe eveniet ut et voluptates repudiandae sint et molestiae non recusandae.
 Itaque earum rerum hic tenetur a sapiente delectus, ut aut reiciendis voluptatibus maiores alias consequatur aut perferendis doloribus asperiores repellat.